Program of Study

 - Foundations of Public Management

-Choose at least five courses in your area of interest.
+Choose at least three courses in one concentration and an additional elective from an area of interest.
 See below for details.

 Gain valuable real-world experience through internships in both the public and private sector, locally, nationally and abroad.
 Internships can be full time or part time and are almost always paid opportunities.